jconnelly/Blockchain/README.md

 (TO DO:  Diagram of architecture)

 ## 4. Blockchain Development
-(TO DO: links and discussions to the codebase within the folder sets) Code sets are broken out into multiple folders and groups in the project according to functionality:
+Code sets are broken out into multiple folders and groups in the project according to functionality:
 * /components
     * contains reusable components for the server side pages